Why Wyoming is Better

 - As an officer or director, you cannot be held responsible for the debts of the corporation — Wyoming law is quite strong in this respect and holds generally that as long as you did not intentionally break the law, you are protected from claims against the corporation.

 - No minimum capitalization is required in Wyoming — You can fund your corporation with one dollar, with a million dollars, or the amount of your choice.
-And, while there are sound business reasons of avoiding “under capitalization,” the point is that the choice is yours and you enjoy the ultimate in flexibility.
+And, while there are sound business reasons for avoiding “undercapitalization,” the point is that the choice is yours and you enjoy the ultimate in flexibility.

-- Your directors” and/or shareholders” meetings may be held anywhere in the world — You are not required to hold meetings in Wyoming; indeed, you need never set foot within the state.
-Wyoming is rich in history and breathtaking scenery, but if your tastes run more to the Bahamas, Hawaii or, for that matter, the French Riviera, the choice is yours.
+- Your directors’ and/or shareholders’ and members’ meetings may be held anywhere in the world — You are not required to hold meetings in Wyoming; indeed, you need never set foot within the state.
+Wyoming is rich in history and breathtaking scenery, but if your tastes run more to the Bahamas, Hawaii, or, for that matter, the French Riviera, the choice is yours.

 - If you already have a corporation — Once again, Wyoming offers unparalleled flexibility.
-By filing a few simple forms (we will handle it for you start to finish), your existing corporation can become a bona fide Wyoming corporation.
+By filing a few simple forms (we will handle it for you from start to finish), your existing corporation can become a bona fide Wyoming corporation.
 Wait, the benefits of incorporating in Wyoming get even better!
 Your existing corporation can retain its original incorporation date after becoming a Wyoming corporation.
 Anyone examining the Wyoming public record will see a corporation dating back as far as your current corporation does.
 You can promptly become a Wyoming corporation without losing the many benefits of your firm’s longevity and continuity of operation.

 - Be sure and check.
-No matter if you are moving a company, forming a new one, or looking to purchase, check with your attorney to see if your company is doing anything that would require it to be registered in more than one state.
+No matter if you are moving your company, forming a new one, or looking to purchase, check with your attorney to see if your company is doing anything that would require it to be registered in more than one state.